hualuzhou/hualuzhou.github.io/_research/4-bioactives.md

 Many factors could be expected to impact the oral bioavailability of the LBs in the delivery systems, including
 1) _emulsifier type_: some emulsifiers could be altered by the pH and tend to aggregate.
 They could be also digested by the digestive enzymes, for example, nanochitin and nanocellulose.
-It means that the lipids trapped in these aggreates could be hardly digested into the mixed micelles, and thus decreases the oral bioavailability of LBs.
+It means that the lipids trapped in these aggregates could be hardly digested into the mixed micelles, and thus decreases the oral bioavailability of LBs.
-2) _lipid type_: the large LB could be hardly solublized in the short, even median-chain lipids.
+2) _lipid type_: the large LB could be hardly solubilized in the short, even median-chain lipids.
 For example, the long-chain
-$\beta$-carotene cannot be effectively solublized in the coconut oil, which usually needs a long-chain lipids, such as some vegtable oils.
+$\beta$-carotene cannot be effectively solubilized in the coconut oil, which usually needs a long-chain lipids, such as some vegetable oils.
-3) _droplet size_: digesting the large size of droplets takes longer time and enzymes, so they could not be digested completely, while the samll size of droplets can be digested within a short time, and most of them can be formed to mixed micelles used to solubilize the
+3) _droplet size_: digesting the large size of droplets takes longer time and enzymes, so they could not be digested completely, while the small size of droplets can be digested within a short time, and most of them can be formed to mixed micelles used to solubilize the
 LBs.
 4) _physicochemical properties of LBs_: some LBs (such as polyphenols) could form non-covalent interactions with the digestive enzymes, which could slow down the process of lipid digestion.
 Recently, we have found that the LogP value of lipophilic polyphenol is an important factor to affect their gastrointestinal stability.
-A smaller LogP value means more hydrophilic, which means that most of polyphenols could be disolved in the water phase, and they could be easily degraded or aggreated.
+A smaller LogP value means more hydrophilic, which means that most of polyphenols could be dissolved in the water phase, and they could be easily degraded or aggregated.

 This project is still in the progress, and we will present more findings once they are published.